Open-Finance-Lab/FinRL_Contest_2023/README.md

-# FinRL_Contest_Starter_Kit
+# FinRL_Contest
 This repository contains the starter kit and resources for the ACM ICAIF 2023 FinRL Contest.
+Task 1 and Task 2 hold the algorithms and reports from our teams.

 ## Outline
   - [Task 1 Data Centric Stock Trading Starter Kit](#task-1-data-centric-stock-trading-starter-kit)